Amuradiosa/OC-P10-wakyzzz/P10_01_xcode/README.md

-#  OpenClassrooms - iOS developer path - iOS Project 9
+#  OpenClassrooms - iOS developer path - iOS Project 10
-## WakyZzz - Adaptive layout (iPhones and iPads)
+## WakyZzz - portrait/landscape (iPhones and iPads)
 ## XCTest - User Notification - Core Data

-This is an existing alarm app that needs to be fixed and more features added to it in order to function like an alarm.
+This is an existing alarm app that needs to be fixed and more features added to it in order to function properly like an alarm.
 Unit tests have been added along with tests report and "findings and fixex" documentation.<br/>
 The app uses local notification to alert the user.
 The user can set an alarm for a given time.<br/>
 This alarm can go off one time or every selected day of the week.<br/>